Personal profile

-Valéria Fulop-Pochon completed her MA in 2016 and has been a History of Art PhD candidate at the University of Bristol since 2018 (part-time).
-She is currently in her final, third PhD Year.
+Valéria Fulop-Pochon completed her PhD in History of Art in 2026.
 Valéria’s doctoral thesis investigates the art productions of Hungarian modernist women artists between c.1930 and c.1960, in the context of Hungary's geopolitical transition to the Soviet sphere.
 Valeria's dissertation explores women artists working in exile, emigration and state-support.

 Valéria has research interests in: